wimjongman/pombuilder/README.md

 <b>Parent-Project: name.of.parent.project</b>

-Refresh of resources is buggy.
-Try to refresh the project if you have problems.
+If you change the version of the parent pom, do a complete rebuild to pick up the changes.